minyez/install_tmcstu/README.md

 ### `install_tmcstu.sh`

-This script is used to initialize.
+This script is used to initialize and install components by using system package manager.
 Basically, you only need to run with the subcommand `init`.

 ```bash